meomnzak/mapBox/README.md

 # mapBox
-a simple app showing some places in Egypt using mapbox api
+a simple web page showing some places in Egypt using mapbox api